pubnub/chat-engine-push-notifications-payload/README.md

     })
 };

+/**
+ * Call to 'plugin()' function on chat will register plugin only for that chat.
+ * 'global' is pre-defined chat, but can be any user-made chat.
+ */
 ChatEngine.global.plugin(ChatEngineCore.plugin['chat-engine-push-notifications-payload'](configuration));

+/**
+ * to register plugin for all created chats, place this line along with
+ * configuration object before calling 'ChatEngine.connect()'.
+ */
+ChatEngine.proto('Chat', ChatEngineCore.plugin['chat-engine-push-notifications-payload'](configuration));
 ```

 2. If it is required to mark notifications for event as `seen`, following methods can be used